 Perhaps the best all-around alternative to the Peloton in terms of features at a competitive price is the Echelon Smart Connect EX3.
-Like the Peloton, it offers livestreaming workouts, but to access them you’ll need to use your own smartphone or tablet with an included app.
-That shouldn’t be too big a deal if you think about the amount of money you save.
-Do keep in mind here that you do need to purchase the app and a subscription to Echelon’s workouts to use this bike just like you do with Peloton, however with Echelon Financing and the above code you’ll get 30 days for free.
+Like the Peloton, it offers livestreaming workouts, but to access them you’d typically need to use your own smartphone or tablet with an included app.
+No worries though: for a limited time you can score a free iPad Air by using the code ‘AIR’ at checkout.
+Do keep in mind here that you do need to purchase the app and a subscription to Echelon’s workouts to use this bike just as you do with Peloton, however with Echelon Financing and the above code you’ll get 30 days for free.

 If the price tag of the S22i is a little offputting, you might find the Studio Bike Pro a good option.
 You won’t get the big screens of either the S22i or the Peloton — its screen is only 10 inches — but ProForm does have the resistance control of the S22i (but not incline control), and live workouts like any of the other options here, which you get a year of free with purchase.
 Reviews of the bike are positive, with many noting that the bike offers almost everything the big name bikes do, as long as you’re okay with some compromises — most notably that small screen.

 If some of our lower-cost options still are too expensive, it might be worthwhile to consider whether or not you truly need all the technological bells and whistles.
 After all, you can actually get Peloton’s classes via their app.
 Why not consider the Schwinn IC3 Indoor Cycling Bike?
 With its included media shelf, you can work out with Peloton’s trainers just like you would with its more expensive bike.
 Reviews are quite positive, too: they point to the IC3’s solid construction (read: no plastic), and a perimeter weighted wheel — something the Peloton doesn’t have.